-In 2008 when I had jewellery shops in the Scottish Borders, I was asked to make a bespoke farriers nail necklace for a 21st birthday.
-From then on every so often I discussed the idea of making a range based solely on the Farriers Nail.
+In 2008 when I had jewellery shops in the Scottish Borders, I was asked to make a bespoke farriers nail necklace for a 21st birthday gift From then on every so often I discussed the idea of making a range based solely on the Farriers Nail.
 However the time was never quite right and the idea always ended up being put to one side.

 In early 2015 having moved back to my home village in Perthshire, I found it increasingly hard to find unusual British jewellery of good quality without the price tag of a named brand.
 After a very frustrating trip to the Scottish Trade Fair I decided to take a leap of blind faith and try to produce our own range inspired by the farrier nail.